Tactical Communications Technical Glossary Part I

 Maritime Radio

-Definition: Radios designed for shipboard, coastal, and amphibious operations with anti-corrosion (salt spray resistant), water-resistant enclosures, and long-range HF/VHF maritime band capability.
+Definition: Maritime radios are designed for shipboard, coastal, and amphibious operations.
+They feature anti-corrosion (salt spray resistant) and water-resistant enclosures, along with long-range HF/VHF maritime band capability.

 Repeater / Relay

-Definition: A device or radio configured to extend coverage by receiving and retransmitting radio signals on the same or different frequencies.
+Definition: A repeater or relay is a device or radio configured to extend coverage.
+It receives and retransmits radio signals on the same or different frequencies.

 SINCGARS – Single-Channel Ground and Airborne Radio System

-Definition: U.S. standard VHF combat radio system (30–88 MHz) supporting secure voice, frequency hopping (ECCM), and battlefield interoperability.
-Developed in the 1980s but still widely deployed.
+Definition: SINCGARS is the U.S. standard VHF combat radio system (30–88 MHz).
+It supports secure voice, frequency hopping (ECCM), and battlefield interoperability.
+Although developed in the 1980s, it is still widely deployed.

 Analog Waveform

-Definition: Traditional FM (Frequency Modulation) or AM (Amplitude Modulation) modes used in legacy radio systems with continuous wave transmission.
+Definition: The analog waveform includes traditional FM (Frequency Modulation) or AM (Amplitude Modulation) modes used in legacy radio systems with continuous wave transmission.

 Digital Waveform

-Definition: Encodes information as digital packets (binary data) for better security, error correction, spectrum efficiency, and networking capabilities.
+Definition: Digital waveforms encode information as digital packets (binary data).
+This method offers better security, error correction, spectrum efficiency, and networking capabilities.

 Frequency Hopping Waveform

-A spread spectrum technique that rapidly changes transmission frequency (typically 100+ hops per second) according to a pseudo-random sequence to avoid interception and jamming.
+Definition: This spread spectrum technique rapidly changes the transmission frequency, typically making over 100 hops per second.
+It follows a pseudo-random sequence to avoid interception and jamming.

 ECCM Waveform

-Definition: Electronic Counter-Counter Measures waveforms specifically designed to maintain communication under jamming, spoofing, or electronic attack conditions.
+Definition: ECCM waveforms are designed to maintain communication under jamming, spoofing, or electronic attack conditions.
+They enhance the reliability of tactical communications.

 Adaptive Waveform

-Definition: Software-defined radio (SDR) waveform capable of real-time adjustments to modulation, coding, power, and routing based on channel conditions, interference, or mission needs.
+Definition: Adaptive waveforms are software-defined radio (SDR) waveforms capable of real-time adjustments.
+They modify modulation, coding, power, and routing based on channel conditions, interference, or mission needs.

 Wideband Networking Waveform

-Definition: High-capacity networking waveform capable of IP routing, video transport, sensor data relay, and multi-hop communication.
-Typically supports 1 Mbps to 10+ Mbps throughput.
+Definition: This high-capacity networking waveform supports IP routing, video transport, sensor data relay, and multi-hop communication.
+It typically provides throughput ranging from 1 Mbps to over 10 Mbps.

 Tactical Mesh Waveform

-Definition: Multi-hop distributed waveform enabling radios to form ad hoc mesh networks without centralized infrastructure, where each node acts as both endpoint and relay.
+Definition: Tactical mesh waveforms enable radios to form ad hoc mesh networks without centralized infrastructure.
+Each node acts as both an endpoint and a relay.

 Self-Healing Networking

-Definition: Network capability for automatic rerouting of traffic when a node is blocked, jammed, destroyed, or offline, without manual intervention.
+Definition: Self-healing networking refers to the capability for automatic rerouting of traffic.
+This occurs when a node is blocked, jammed, destroyed, or offline, without requiring manual intervention.

 Tactical Mesh Networking

-Definition: Decentralized, resilient communication architecture without fixed infrastructure, where multiple nodes form an interconnected network with automatic routing.
+Definition: Tactical mesh networking is a decentralized, resilient communication architecture.
+It operates without fixed infrastructure, allowing multiple nodes to form an interconnected network with automatic routing.

 MANET – Mobile Ad-hoc Network

-Definition: Dynamic, self-forming and self-healing network supporting mobile warfighters without requiring fixed infrastructure.
+Definition: MANET is a dynamic, self-forming, and self-healing network.
+It supports mobile warfighters without requiring fixed infrastructure.
 Nodes can join, leave, and move freely.

 C2 Network – Command & Control

-Definition: The communications framework connecting commanders with frontline units, enabling the exercise of authority and direction by commanders over assigned forces.
+Definition: The C2 network is the communications framework connecting commanders with frontline units.
+It enables commanders to exercise authority and direction over assigned forces.

 C4I

-Definition: Command, Control, Communications, Computers, and Intelligence – the integrated systems and capabilities that enable military decision-making and operations.
+Definition: C4I stands for Command, Control, Communications, Computers, and Intelligence.
+It encompasses the integrated systems and capabilities that facilitate military decision-making and operations.

 Situational Awareness (SA)

-Definition: Real-time understanding of friendly forces, enemy disposition, terrain, and environmental factors essential for tactical decision-making.
+Definition: Situational awareness involves real-time understanding of friendly forces, enemy disposition, terrain, and environmental factors.
+This information is essential for tactical decision-making.

 Blue Force Tracking (BFT)

-Definition: GPS-based system that provides real-time location and identification of friendly (blue) forces on a digital map display.
+Definition: BFT is a GPS-based system that provides real-time location and identification of friendly (blue) forces.
+It displays this information on a digital map.

 Latency

-Definition: The time delay between transmission and reception of a signal, measured in milliseconds.
-Critical in time-sensitive C2 links and real-time applications.
+Definition: Latency is the time delay between transmission and reception of a signal, measured in milliseconds.
+It is critical in time-sensitive C2 links and real-time applications.

 JINTACCS

-Definition: Joint Interoperability of Tactical Command and Control Systems – the doctrine and standards ensuring different tactical C2 systems can communicate effectively.
+Definition: JINTACCS stands for Joint Interoperability of Tactical Command and Control Systems.
+It establishes the doctrine and standards ensuring different tactical C2 systems can communicate effectively.

 MDI – Mission Data Integration

-Definition: The process and systems ensuring mission-critical data consistency, synchronization, and accessibility across distributed C4I platforms.
+Definition: MDI is the process and systems ensuring mission-critical data consistency, synchronization, and accessibility across distributed C4I platforms.

 Comments